aforallison/Chatter/README.md

 # chatter

-this is my first app named chatter
+This is my first app

 ## Prerequisites